Compare Junior Stocks and Shares ISAs

 Investment ISAs put your capital at risk & you may get back less than you originally invested.

-• Investment Options: Invest in one of a range of expertly designed portfolios depending on your investment style
+- Investment Options: Invest in one of a range of expertly designed investment portfolios depending on your investment style

 Why we like it: Invest from £100.
-Simple, transparent – Invest in one of a range of four expertly designed portfolios depending on your investment style.
+Simple, transparent – Invest in one of a range of expertly designed investment portfolios depending on your investment style.
 All five Nutmeg investment styles are built by experts and use exchange traded funds to diversify across stocks, bonds, industries, even countries.
 Choose the one that works for you.
+Nutmeg are regulated by the FCA & are covered by the FSCS.
+To open a Nutmeg JISA, the child must be under the age of 16 and funds cannot be withdrawn until the child turns 18.
 Capital at risk.
-Approved by Nutmeg 24/02/2023
+Approved by Nutmeg 09/08/2024

 Why we like it: ii offer a flat fee service which over time could save you money compared to platform providers who charge on the value of investments held. ii offer ready made funds including their ethical funds which allows you to invest in line with your principles covering environmental, social and governance factors.
 Capital at Risk